Accommodation & Plan Search

 Shijuhachiike・Onumaike

-Oonumaike, the most naturally preserved pond in the Shiga Kogen, boasts a mystical emerald color.
+Onumaike, the most naturally preserved pond in the Shiga Kogen, boasts a mystical emerald colour.
 It is the largest pond in the Shiga Kogen.
-The pond-circling trekking course from Shijuhachi-ike Wetlands is the most popular trail from summer to autumn.
+The pond-circling trekking course from Shijuhachiike Wetlands is the most popular trail from summer to autumn.

 Recommended Hiking Trails for Autumn Foliage Viewing